Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

 \paragraph{Communication regimes.}

 Social interactions may mediate opinion dynamics through various communication regimes.
-These specify how agents spread information to others in the network, and how they perceive the information they receive.
-The basic version is the \textit{passive communication} paradigm, where one individual decides to send an opinion to someone else, who then processes it.
-The dynamics in the classical voter model belongs to this case \cite{liggett_interacting_2005}.
-A more complex type of communication regime is given by pairwise interactions, where both individuals discuss and adapt \cite{deffuant_mixing_2000}.
+These specify how and when agents spread opinions to others in the network, and how they perceive the information they receive.
+The communication regime operates on a social network but also includes specifications of when agents act in sending, receiving, and processing opinions.
+The basic version is the \textit{passive communication} paradigm, where one (passive) individual receives opinion(s) of others and processes them without necessarily sending their own opinions.
+The dynamics in the classical voter model belongs to this case (see \sref{sec:voter_model}).
+A more complex type of communication regime is given by pairwise interactions, where both individuals discuss and adapt (like in the models of \sref{subsubsec:bounded_confidence}).
 In this case, we need to specify the order and selection of pairs communicating at a specific time, which can make a difference [see \cite{lorenz_about_2007} and \sref{sec:updating} for a detailed discussion].
 Regular meetings of more than two individuals might be relevant \cite{urbig_opinion_2008}, or situations where each individual processes the opinions of all others \cite{hegselmann_opinion_2002}.
-Many more complex one-to-many or many-to-one interactions are also relevant.
+Many more complex one-to-many or many-to-one interactions are also relevant \cite{keijzer_communication_2018}.
 For example, many current online social networks are not undirected social graphs (like Facebook's early friends network), but directed follower-following networks.
-In this case, individuals are heterogeneous, in the sense that different individuals interact with different numbers of peers.